acpatru/TestCases/README.md

 **Steps to reproduce:**
 1. Go to site.com/login
 2. Add correct user/pass.
-3. Click on the ""Login"" button.
+3. Click on the "Login" button.
-3. Observe if user can login."
+3. Observe if user can login.

 **Expected Result:**
 User should be able to login and is take to his profile page.